 I have been in the information technology field for over a decade serving scientific research communities.
-All my career so far is with the public sector and for the well-being of people.
-I am a full-stack software developer and a jack-of-all-trades IT professional.
-I am pretty good on communication and I am a reliable team player.
-I enjoy building robust, efficient and scalable software systems and data management solutions to facilitate the advance of scientific discoveries, and translate research outcomes into practice.
+My career so far has been within the public sector and for the well-being of people.
+I am a full stack software developer and a jack of all trades IT professional.
+I am pretty good on communication and a reliable team player.
+I enjoy building robust, efficient and scalable software systems and data management solutions to facilitate the advancing of scientific discoveries and translate research outcomes into practice.

 MCIRCC is a unique institution.
-It is kind of like an academic startup, trying to change the world, with talented people and cutting edge technologies.
-I always enjoy working with researchers and scientists and hope, one day, my contribution could have an impact on people’s lives and make the world a better place to live.
-So MCIRCC is a perfect work place for me.
+It is similar to an academic startup, trying to change the world with talented people and cutting edge technologies.
+I always enjoy working with researchers and scientists and hope that one day my contribution could impact people’s lives and make the world a better place to live.
+This makes MCIRCC a perfect work place for me.

 Describe your new role within MCIRCC’s Data Science Services department.

-I am the leading software developer at MCIRCC.
+I am now the Lead Application Programmer at MCIRCC.
 I will work closely with data scientists and analysts at MCIRCC, or Michigan Medicine if necessary, to provide software prototypes/solutions or advise best practices that meets all Michigan Medicine requirements in terms of compliance and security.

-I will also be the system engineer here who is in charge of MCIRCC IT infrastructure.
-Planning, architecting systems for projects needing data analytics component.
+I will also be the system engineer in charge of MCIRCC IT infrastructure planning and architecting systems for projects that need data analytics components.

 What are you most excited about working on in your new position at MCIRCC?

-I consider myself as an IT generalist.
+I consider myself an IT generalist.
 MCIRCC offers me the opportunity to take multiple roles and work on various challenging but fun IT projects.
-I really can apply my unique combination of skill sets here.
+I really can apply my unique combinations of skill sets here.

 What hobbies do you have outside of work?